 The list of dishes you can make with pulled pork is literally endless.
 It is so easy to make and the ingredients needed for the recipe are readily available.

-It is very important that the meat is well prepped before you even begin the process and proceed further with the recipe.
+It is very important that the meat is well prepared before you even begin the process and proceed further with this recipe.
 First thing first, choose the right meat.
 Start with getting a pork shoulder that is fresh and of the right size.
 Choose a shoulder that weighs around 8-9 pounds.

 It might be a bit more tricky to cook a size bigger than this.
 The larger size of porks tends to get cooked way too fast on the outer surface whereas the inside of the meat still remains undone.
 So choose the correct size of meat before you begin cooking.